ircv3/ircv3-specifications/extensions/account-registration.md

     FAIL REGISTER BAD_ACCOUNTNAME <account> <message>

-Sent by the server to indicate that the desired accountname is invalid or otherwise restricted/disallowed.
+Sent by the server to indicate that the desired account name is invalid or otherwise restricted/disallowed.
 The message should tell the user how or why the desired name has been rejected.

     FAIL REGISTER ACCOUNTNAME_MUST_BE_NICK <account> <message>

-Sent by the server to indicate that the desired accountname does not match the user's current nick, when it must match.
+Sent by the server to indicate that the desired account name does not match the user's current nick, when it must match.

     FAIL REGISTER NEED_NICK * <message>